 An easy and well-known way in which to test if any cake is done baking is to insert a toothpick in the middle of the cake, slide it out and see whether there’s cake batter stuck to it.
 If the toothpick comes out clean, the cake is ready.
 If not, bake it for an additional 5 to 10 minutes.

-Every oven is different with make and age, so it’s best to go with the recommended baking time and do a toothpick test if you are unsure.
+Every oven is different in make and age, so it’s best to go with the recommended baking time and do a toothpick test if you are unsure.

 LOW-CARB SWEET TREATS: Want to enjoy parties AND stay on track?
 Delicious recipes to please a crowd - DON'T WAIT - BUY NOW